CN

 Release time:2025-05-21

-Influenced by climate conditions, the precipitation in the middle and lower reaches of the Yangtze River has been 27% lower than the long-term average since the beginning of this year, putting significant pressure on agricultural water security.
-As an important water source regulation project in the Yangtze River Basin, the Three Gorges Reservoir has been operating with an average daily outflow of no less than 7,000 m3/s since the start of this round of dry season water replenishment scheduling on December 1, 2024.
-As of May 14th, it has cumulatively replenished 8.4 billion m3 of water to the middle and lower reaches.
+Influenced by climate conditions, precipitation in the middle and lower reaches of the Yangtze River has been 27% lower than the long-term average this year, putting significant pressure on agricultural water security.
+As a key water regulation facility in the Yangtze River Basin,the Three Gorges Reservoir has maintained a minimum daily discharge of 7,000 m³/s since initiating dry-season water releases on December 1, 2024.
+By May 14, it had supplied cumulatively 8.4 billion cubic meters to downstream regions .